LLNL/axom/src/docs/sphinx/dev_guide/gpu_porting.rst

 "device" view in the kernel so the device code uses an object captured by value.

-Do not call ``axom::for_all`` from class methods that are marked as protected or private.
+**Do not call for_all from protected or private methods**.
 The nvcc compiler requires the method containing the kernel to be publicly accessible.
+Conditional compilation can be used to make methods public when they should otherwise be private or protected.

 Do this: